 - After the last surgery, the patient’s pain level dramatically increased, and he was diagnosed with reflex sympathetic dystrophy (RSD).

 - Reflex sympathetic dystrophy (RSD) is now referred to as Complex regional pain syndrome type I (CRPS I).
 The diagnostic name implies exactly what it is: “Complex,” “Regional,” “Pain.” and “Syndrome.”
-A localized, complex pain is a “Syndrome.”
+Localized, complex pain is a “Syndrome.”
 A term describing that this is a difficult problem, multifactoral in symptoms with controversial suggested treatments.

 Add nerve damage to the problem

 - Later, as symptoms worsened the patient was then diagnosed with complex regional pain syndrome.
-(Complex regional pain syndrome type II (CRPS II) formerly diagnosed as causalgia, is the same as Complex regional pain syndrome type I with the exception that nerve damage has been confirmed in the patient.)
+(Complex regional pain syndrome type II (CRPS II) formerly diagnosed as causalgia, is the same as for Complex regional pain syndrome type I with the exception that nerve damage has been confirmed in the patient.)

 The patient’s knee pain became so severe that an external spinal cord stimulator seemed to help, but it was never implanted.
 He was referred for “pain management” which consisted of taking 8 Norco® pills (acetaminophen and hydrocodone) per day.
-Of course this put the patient at risk for side-effects, and, high risk for addiction and dependence.
-Two problems the patient suffered from were a 60 pound weight gain and he was tired all the time.
+Of course, this puts the patient at risk for side effects, and, high risk for addiction and dependence.
+Two problems the patient suffered from were a 60-pound weight gain and he was tired all the time.

 Pain and numbness in the knee